Counseling Center Staff

-Julie Brauch, MS, EdS, PLPC is from Independence, Missouri.
-She has been in Springfield since 2013 where she attended Missouri State University and earned a Bachelor’s in Psychology, Masters in Clinical Psychology, and Specialist degree in Counseling and Assessment.
-Julie has worked part-time at the Missouri State Counseling Center since 2021 as a Mental Health Clinician and is also a Provisionally Licensed Professional Counselor (PLPC) in the state of Missouri.
-She enjoys making a difference in her clients’ lives, and has a passion for working with those who have experienced childhood and developmental trauma.
-Julie recently earned certification as a Certified Trauma Professional and is interested in becoming EMDR-trained in the near future to further her specialization with trauma.
+Julie Brauch (she/her/hers) is from Independence, Missouri.
+She has been in Springfield since 2013, where she attended Missouri State University and earned a Bachelors in Psychology, a Masters in Clinical Psychology, and a Specialist degree in Counseling and Assessment.
+Julie began working at the MSU Counseling Center in 2021 and was promoted as a full-time Mental Health Clinician in 2022.
+Julie is a Provisionally Licensed Professional Counselor (PLPC) in the state of Missouri and a Certified Trauma Professional.
+She enjoys making a difference in her clients’ lives and has a passion for working with those who have experienced childhood and developmental trauma.
+Outside of her work, Julie enjoys her role as a mother and loves spending time with friends and family any chance she gets.

 Holly, (she, her, hers) is a Provisionally Licensed Marriage and Family Therapist, graduating from Friends University in Wichita, Kansas.
 Holly is also trained in EMDR, Play Therapy, and Sand Tray Therapy.
 After completing her master’s degree in 2020, Holly moved to the Springfield area and worked in a private practice.
 Holly has been with the Counseling Center since 2023 and will complete her full licensure requirements this year.